Trajectory control of a suspended load with non-stopping flying carriers: Introduction

-\paragraph*{Related Literature} Research on cable-suspended payload manipulation with flying carriers has largely focused on two main directions.
-The first concerns \emph{single-multirotor systems}, where the main problem is the suppression of pendulum-like oscillations through trajectory shaping or feedback control~\cite{8825990, Pereira2016, Sreenath2013}.
-The second extends to \emph{cooperative multirotor systems}, where multiple UAVs share the load and coordinate to control both load translations and rotations~\cite{michael2011cooperative, Chen2019, Masone2016, masone2016cooperative, li2021cooperative, gabellieri2023equilibria}.
-However, such methods critically depend on the assumption that carriers can hover.\\ More recently, theoretical advances began to address cooperative transport with \emph{non-stopping} flying carriers.
-In particular,~\cite{Gabellieri_2024} and \cite{gabellieri2025coordinated} establish the feasibility of maintaining a static equilibrium of a suspended load under continuous motion of any number of non-stopping carriers greater than or equal to three and propose a coordinated trajectory generation method that ensures positive velocity for the flying carriers.
-These contributions provide foundations for trajectory planning but remain limited to static loads, not addressing dynamic load trajectories, and to an open-loop execution, without feedback regulation that closes the loop on the load's state.
+Accounting for this requirement, in \cite{williams2009dynamics}, transport of a \textit{point-mass} load tethered to two \textit{cooperative non-stoppping fixed-wing carriers} has been theorized, and the trajectories for the vehicles have been planned, while \cite{quenneville2023experimental} experimentally showed load lifting for the same system.
+More recently, theoretical advances began to address cooperative manipulation of \textit{rigid bodies}.
+In particular,~\cite{gabellieri2024existence} and~\cite{gabellieri2025coordinated} establish the feasibility of maintaining a static equilibrium of a cable-suspended load under continuous motion of three or more non-stopping carriers, and propose a coordinated trajectory generation method that guarantees non-zero velocity for the UAVs.
+These contributions provide the foundations for trajectory planning but remain limited to static loads and open-loop execution.